borekb/markdownlint-vendor-demo/README.md

 ## node_modules are fine

-1. Run `npm i`
-2. Try the same as above, you should *not* be getting hits from `node_modules`, i.e., everything behaves correctly.
+Try the same as above, you should *not* be getting hits from `node_modules`, i.e., everything behaves correctly.